Documentation

 • DATABASE_TOKEN: a database token with sufficient permissions to the specified database

-If successful, the output is an HTTP 204 No Content status code.
+If successful, the output is an HTTP 204 No Content status code; otherwise, the error status code and failure message.

 To write data to InfluxDB Cloud Dedicated using Python, use the influxdb_client_3 module.
 The following steps include setting up a Python virtual environment to scope dependencies to your current project.